Supporting you and your family

 If you would like to discuss access to donor milk please contact us or talk to your healthcare team.

+All donor milk is provided free at the point of care.
 The HMB is a charity and does not accept payment directly from parents.
 However, we are so grateful when supporters fundraise for us to make help possible for even more families.
 If you’d like to support the charity you can find out more here.

 • Make sure the baby is well – check with your infant feeding support, midwives or doctors to make sure your baby is producing wet and dirty nappies appropriately for their age.
 Are they alert and feeding regularly?
 If not, please seek medical help immediately.